writ312/Tree-of-Savior-Addon-Manager/README.md

 # Submitting Addons

+## IToS

-Make a pull request to [Addons](https://github.com/Tree-of-Savior-Addon-Community/Addons) in order to update `addons.json` to point to your addon repository.
+Make a pull request to [Tree-of-Savior-Addon-Community/Addons](https://github.com/Tree-of-Savior-Addon-Community/Addons) in order to update `addons.json` to point to your addon repository.
 Example:

 ```json
 {